jmlsf/test-book-2/Clojurescript Interop.md

 ```

 In at least one case, the `ns` extensions will break tooling that depends on parsing those forms \(in my case, using `joker` as a linter\).
 You can usually rewrite the `ns` forms in such a was as to avoid the extensions \(such as using symbols instead of strings\).

+The compiler is under active development so if you run into trouble you can get help and get fix if needed surprisingly fast.

 ##### Summary